sauln/ICRI/docs/about/index.md

 * totalSlack - sum of all slack time by this vehicle
 * totalTime - total amount traveled by this vehicle

-** these variables should be cleaned up and the names should be uniform. they all represent the current sum or state
+** TODO these variables should be cleaned up and the names should be uniform. they all represent the current sum or state

 #### Methods